ForNeVeR/intellij-updater/README.md

     "prBodyPrefix": "optional string"
 }
 ```

+A `kind` of `kotlin` will update the corresponding field to the correct Kotlin version used by a particular IDE version, see [this table][intellij.kotlin] for details.

 A more detailed description of the `versionFlavor` field:
 - `release` takes the latest _stable_ IDE version released (no EAP, no preview, no snapshot);